 5.1 This section of the Code sets out the conduct which all Governors agree to abide by.
-These commitments are in addition to compliance with NHS Improvement's requirements, the Code of Governance, the Constitution, and Terms of Reference for the Council of Governors and Role Description for Governors.
+These commitments are in addition to compliance with NHS Improvement's requirements, the Code of Governance and the Constitution.

 5.1.1 Personal Conduct